Fat cell memories: Why it's hard to maintain healthy weight – DW – 11/22/2024

 Keeping weight off can be hard.
 Oftentimes it feels like you're fighting with your body to keep the weight off after months of successful dieting and exercise.

-A new study has discovered why — and it's all down to fat cell memories.
-The research, published in the journal Nature, found that fat cells have a biological "memory" of past obesity and strive to return to this state.
+A new study has discovered why — and it's all down to fat cell "memories."
+The research, published in the journal Nature, found that fat cells have a kind of biological memory of past obesity and strive to return to this state.

 The study found that it wasn't the number of fat cells that change when a person gains weight, but rather how existing fat cells store nutrients.